SearchAndRescue2/sar2/README.md

 [![sar2](https://snapcraft.io//sar2/badge.svg)](https://snapcraft.io/sar2)
 [![sar2](https://snapcraft.io//sar2/trending.svg?name=0)](https://snapcraft.io/sar2)

-## Features

-Search and Rescue II is an open source helicopter simulator game for Linux.
-It is a fork of the game Search and Rescue (searchandrescue.sf.net).
+Search and Rescue II (SaR II) is an open source helicopter simulator game for Linux and OSX.
+In it you can fly several helicopter and airplane models in some basic scenarios.

-Among the features of SaR II are smoother graphics, full SDL Joystick support, playable music, OpenAL sounds, bugfixes and the Guadarrama addon packed in.
+SaR II has low graphic requirements while still provide a fun and demanding gameplay where the player needs to locate, pick-up and rescue victims of all sorts in steep mountains, burning buildings or in the sea.

 ## Documentation